SugarF0x/SugarF0x/README.md

 # Alex <Sugar_F0x>

 Welcome to my profile page.
-My name is **Alex** (a.k.a. **Sugar_F0x**), I am a _22 y.o. front-end developer_ dabbling in back-end.
+My name is **Alex** (a.k.a. **Sugar_F0x**), I am a _TypeScript_ developper, specializing in front-end and React Native, however I am no stranger to node backend.

-Currently I am a full-time frontend developer, though I do take commissions during free time apart from working in my own pet-projects.
+Currently I am a full-time React Native engineer, though I do take commissions during free time apart from working in my own pet-projects.

 ## My current projects